tymbalodeon/.dotfiles/README.md

 ## Installation

-Assumes that the repository is cloned to `~/.dotfiles`:
+The commands below assume that the repository is cloned to `~/.dotfiles`:

 ```sh
 git clone git@github.com:tymbalodeon/.dotfiles.git ~/.dotfiles